zhukovdm/Congo/README.md

 # Documentation

-Read [Installation Guide](Congo.Assets/Resources/install.md) to find out how to install the application on different platforms or run it from source code.
+Read [Installation Guide](Congo.Assets/Resources/install.md) to find out how to install the application on different platforms (currently Windows and Linux are supported) or build and run it from source code.

 See [User Guide](Congo.Assets/Resources/user.md) for rules, gameplay and user interface.